thenervelab/hippius-sdk/README.md

 - IPFS operations: Upload and download files to/from IPFS
 - Multiple connection methods for IPFS (RPC or HTTP API)
+- Human-readable formatting of file sizes and CIDs
 - Simple and intuitive API for ML developers

-**Coming Soon**: Substrate blockchain integration for decentralized storage references
+- Substrate blockchain integration for decentralized storage references

 ## Installation